VolatilePulse/ASBMobile/database.md

 # Database Layout

 General limitations:
  * IDs cannot be renamed.
-That makes names a bad option for an ID, but they can still be indexed as a secondary field.
+That makes names a bad option for an ID, but they can still be indexed as a secondary field for performance.
  * Databases cannot be renamed.
-If we want to support multiple libraries then mappings to/from displayable names will have to be kept elsewhere.
+To support multiple libraries, mappings to/from displayable names will be kept in the settings DB.
+ * IndexedDB databases when used through PouchDB are closer in function to a single traditional database table.
+ * In order to best fit our data we should split object types into different databases.

 Layout:
- * Settings DB - general application settings, unrelated to a specific library
+ * Settings DB - general application settings and settings related to specific libraries
- * Library DBs - many separate libraries, each containing creatures, servers and library-specific settings
+ * Library Servers DBs - separate DB for each library, containing only servers
+ * Library Creature DBs - separate DB for each library, containing only creatures

 ## Settings

- * Designed for application-related settings only, so settings related to a library or server should be stored elsewhere.
+ * Contains application settings and settings for each library.
- * Stored in a single entry inside a database called `settings`.
+ * Application settings should be stored in a single entry with the index `settings`.
- * The only entry will have an ID of `settings` also.
+ * Library settings should be stored in entries named after the library ID.

-Contents of the entry:
+Contents of the application `settings` entry:
 | Key | Type (jsdoc) | Description |
 |-:|:-:|-|
 | libraries | `{[name:string]:string}` | Library display name -> database name mapping |

-## Libraries

- * Support multiple creature libraries.
- * Store each library in a different database, for good separation and performance.
- * It is not possible to rename databases after creation so each DB will need a unique, unchanging name.
- * Database names will be mapped from display names by maintaining a dictionary in Settings.
- * Each library database should be prefixed by `"library_"`.

-Libraries need to contain:
- * Library-specific settings
- * Server definitions
- * Creature definitions

-### Library Settings
- * Library-specific settings should be kept with an ID of `settings`.

-Fields:
+Contents of library settings entries:
 | Key | Type (jsdoc) | Default (if unset) | Description |
 |-:|:-:|-|-|
 | showDead | `boolean` | `true` | Whether to show creatures with status Dead |
 | showUnavilable | `boolean` | `true` | Whether to show creatures with status Unavilable |
 | librarySort | `string` | `"name"` | Column name to sort the lirary on |

+## Libraries
+ * Support multiple libraries, each containing server definitions and creatures.
+ * It is not possible to rename databases after creation so each DB will need a unique, unchanging name.
+ * Database IDs will be mapped from display names by maintaining the `libraries` dictionary in Settings.
+ * For performance, each object type stored in the library should be held in a different database, with a name to include the library's ID.

+Libraries contain:
+ * Server definitions
+ * Creature definitions

 ### Server Defintions
-Servers should be stored in the library database with an ID consisting of the prefix `server_`, followed by a UUID.
+Servers should be stored in a database named `servers_` followed by the library ID.
+Primary keys are references by creatures that may move around, so UUIDs are the most sensible choice.

 Fields:
 | Key | Type (jsdoc) | Default (if unset) | Description |